python-discord/bot/bot/resources/tags/docstring.md

   return return_string
 ```
 You can get the docstring by using `.__doc__` attribute.
 For the last example you can get it through: `print(greet.__doc__)`.

+For more details about what docstring is and it's usage check out [https://realpython.com/documenting-python-code/#docstrings-background](realpython) or [https://www.python.org/dev/peps/pep-0257/#what-is-a-docstring](official PEP docs).